TwilightZebby/WelcomeEditor/README.md

 ## `/welcome disable`
 Use to disable the Welcome Screen in your Server, preventing it from showing to new Members.

+## `/welcome preview`
+Use to view a preview of the current Welcome Screen setup for your Server.

 ## `/welcome edit`
 Use to edit parts of, or all of, the Welcome Screen for your Server.

 This includes:
 - The description shown in the Welcome Screen
 - The Channels shown in the Welcome Screen (up to 5 maximum) and a custom description & emoji for each of them

+This is actually a subcommand group, allowing you to edit specific parts of the Welcome Screen using the following subcommands:

+### `/welcome edit description`
+Edit the main description shown in the Welcome Screen.

+### `/welcome edit add-channel`
+Add a Channel to be shown on the Welcome Screen.

+> [!NOTE]
+> Only Text-based Channels can be added to the Welcome Screen.
+This is a limitation imposed by Discord themselves.
+>
+> The exact supported Channel types are: Text, [Announcement](https://support.discord.com/hc/en-us/articles/360032008192), [Forum](https://support.discord.com/hc/en-us/articles/6208479917079), and [Media](https://creator-support.discord.com/hc/en-us/articles/14346342766743).

+### `/welcome edit edit-channel`
+Edit the emoji and/or label for an existing listed Channel on the Welcome Screen.

+### `/welcome edit remove-channel`
+Remove a Channel from being shown on the Welcome Screen.

 ---